jjlange/StudyTrack/README.md

 ## Does it run on Mac and the Apple Watch too?&nbsp; 🖥 &nbsp;⌚️
 #### We haven't tried that yet.
 Though since it's written in SwiftUI, it might run on macOS with some small tweaks!
 #### You won't be able to run it on an Apple Watch yet, since watchOS is using different UI components.
 This might change in the future.
 #### WatchKit allows you to add a separate extention to your app though.
 This would allow you to add an Apple Watch application with its own views.
-You will still be able to access the controllers, models, etc from the original iOS app folder.
+You will still be able to access the controllers, models, and most importantly custom UI components from the original iOS app folder.